 • A community

-The World Water Council has about 400 member organizations, which come from 60 countries across 5 continents.
-Together, they number millions of people and represent all constituents in the global water community.
+The World Water Council has 260 member organizations, which come from 52 countries across 5 continents.
+Together, we are trying to bring a spirit of community around one goal: Making water a political priority.

 • Members are classified into five categories, called "colleges":